FOR IMMEDIATE RELEASE

 Local Phone: 1-360-718-2826

 Toll Free: 1-800-880-9837

-Northwest Association for Blind Athletes to Host Camp Abilities Oregon for Children and Youth with Visual Impairments
+Northwest Association for Blind Athletes receives $50,000 Grant from KMR Group Foundation to Expand Opportunities for Individuals with Visual Impairments

 For information: http://www.nwaba.org or